vors/psconfeu-2018-workshop/01-Bootstrap.md

 Open the `./docs/New-Greeting.md` file and write the documentation by replacing all the placeholders (they start with `{{`) by something meaningful.
 Please, don't use just dummy entries, put some love in the writing!

+*Note: once markdown is generated you can start treating it as the source of truth for the documentation.
+I.e. fix typos and add new content to the markdown help.*

 Don't forget an example!

 **Pro Tip**: In the Example section you can do one of 3 options: